GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/samples/combined-adaptive-compute-ambient-occlusion.md

 Lastly, some passes can run with the `Apply Smart` option, enabling edge aware execution for passes such as `Apply` and `Bilateral Upscale`.

-<h2>Sample Controls and Configurations</h2>
+<h2>Sample controls and configurations</h2>

-For sample controls, configuration and Cauldron UI element details, please see [Running the samples](../getting-started/running-samples.md)
+For sample controls, configuration, and FidelityFX Cauldron Framework UI element details, see [Running the samples](../getting-started/running-samples.md).

 <h2>See also</h2>